dhrv-sharma/recipe-app/README.md

-🍽️📱 Just Completed My First Food Recipe App with Flutter! 📱🍽️
+🍽️📱 Just Completed My Food Recipe App with Flutter! 📱🍽️

 I'm excited to announce that I've just finished building my very first food recipe app using Flutter, and the journey has been nothing short of amazing. 🚀